izuua/giphy-app/README.md

-# giphy-app
+# My Little Pony giphy-app
-A cool app that displays gifs from the giphy api!
+A cool app that displays MLP gifs from the giphy api!

+# Instructions
+*Click one of the pony buttons to receive gifs for that pony *Type in a new topic and click to add it